 (June 1, 2021 – Arlington, VA ) The Montgomery County Planning Board has approved the site plan for a new six-acre mixed-income community at 4010 Randolph Road.
-Located on Montgomery County-owned land, the redevelopment is a partnership among AHC, Habitat for Humanity of Metro Maryland, and Interfaith Works.
+Located on Montgomery County-owned land, the redevelopment is a partnership between AHC Inc. and Habitat for Humanity of Metro Maryland.

 The new community will offer nearly 200 affordable homes, including both rental and homeownership opportunities, at various incomes – including deeply affordable units at 30%, 40% and 50% AMI – with 80 hard-to-find three- and four-bedroom apartment homes.
 The project will also feature an half-acre park with a playground, picnic area, inviting pedestrian walkways, and open lawn areas.